psas/rv3k/front-end/README.md

 3. Server Configuration
 - The url location of the backend server can be modified through 'serverSource'
 4. Telemetry Graph Configuration
-- The Telemetry Graphs can be configured to the anticipated received data values per approximate minute
+- The Telemetry Graphs can be configured to show a specified number of samples per width.
 5. Vehicle Attitude Configuration
 - The Vehicle Attitude Display FOV (field of view) can be configured by degrees with the 'FOV' value.
 6. HLS Video Player Configuration